VsIG-official/Study-Projects/CSHARP.md

 >

-- The double type is not guaranteed to be accurate because some [numbers literally cannot be represented as floating-point values](https://www.exploringbinary.com/why-0-point-1-does-not-exist-in-floating-point/)
+- The double type is not guaranteed to be accurate because some [numbers literally cannot be represented as floating-point values](https://www.exploringbinary.com/why-0-point-1-does-not-exist-in-floating-point/) or [this](https://floating-point-gui.de/basic/)

 - As a rule of thumb, you should only use double when accuracy, especially when comparing the equality of two numbers, is not important.
 An example of this may be when you're measuring a person's height.
 - The problem with the preceding code is illustrated by how the computer stores the number 0.1, or multiples of 0.1.
 To represent 0.1 in binary, the computer stores 1 in the 1/16 column, 1 in the 1/32 column, 1 in the 1/256 column, 1 in the 1/512 column, and so on.